benshimonz/V1/README.md

 - Lists [1], [2] and [3] may not intersect
 - M1 appear on left of every entity mentioned in lists [1], [2] and [3]
 - Except for '&' quantifer - M1 aggregation cannot start a quantifier's branch
-- For the entity directly left of the aggregation: '←' is used instead of _et_.
-Similarly, for the entity directly right of the aggregation: '→' is used instead of _et_
+- For the entity directly left of the aggregation: 'per ←' is used instead of 'per _et_'.
+Similarly, for the entity directly right of the aggregation: 'per →' is used instead of 'per _et_'. 'per pair' is used instead of 'per {←, →}'.

 If list [1] is not given: